surifirstpin/biplus_documentation/version.4/Acubi website.md

 #### Gaming

 To make decision that are right for the future of your business, You need business intelligence.
+Make it easy for everyone in your company to understand exactly what is driving your players to keep coming back.

+To make your Players come back, we make it easy for everyone in the company to understand what is driving
 #### HR

 Streamline workforce planning and get better insights into human capital performance.